Aa-sheesh/CPP-stl/README.md

      - lower_bound(x): Returns an iterator to the first element that is not less than x.
      - upper_bound(x): Returns an iterator to the first element that is greater than x.

+   - Types of sets:
-   -Types of sets: - multiset: It stores duplicate elements in sorted order. - unordered_set (O(1)) : It stores unique elements in an unordered way.
+    - multiset: It stores duplicate elements in sorted order.
+    - unordered_set (O(1)) : It stores unique elements in an unordered way.